Parth018/Online-ShoppingCart-master-java-sql/README.md

 Step 2: Click On File > Import > Git > Projects From Git > Clone Uri > Paste The Repository Url as: ```https://github.com/shashirajraja/shopping-cart.git```> Select master Branch > Next > Next > Finish.

 Step 3: Go inside ```Java Resources > src > application.properties``` and update the values as below:
-- a) Update value for db.username and db.password according to your installed mysql credentials.
+- a) Update value for db. username and db. password according to your installed mysql credentials.
-- b) Update value for mailer.email and mailer.password, with the same email and app password that you generated earlier in above section [ NOTE:Actual gmail password will not work]
+- b) Update value for mailer.email and mailer. password, with the same email and app password that you generated earlier in the above section [ NOTE: Actual Gmail password will not work]

 Step 4: Right Click on Project > Run as > Maven Build > In the goals field enter "clean install" > apply > run